TokenScript-Framework/papers/src/papers/smart-token-paper.md

 Thirdly, we cover the Health Token.
 This cross-section between SoulBound Tokens and Smart Tokens provides us with the opportunity to compare the two concepts and grounds our understanding.

 Lastly, we briefly touch upon our experimental Smart Car token.
 This token represents a "what if" scenario, stemming from a simple exploratory approach: "what if we provided everyone with a Smart Token to engage with as they please?"
 The primary aim of this experiment is not to facilitate deep and meaningful integrations but rather to gauge public acceptance and understanding of such concepts.

+These integrations are made possible not through traditional APIs or frameworks, but through the trust established by Smart Tokens acting as decentralised trust anchors.
+This is a fundamental shift from how integrations work in Web 2.0.

 ## Smart Flight Ticket: A Demonstration of the Broad Array of Web Applications Enabled by a Simple Trust Anchor